nowail/web-crawling-project/README.md

 ## 🏃‍♂️ Running the System

+### 📸 Testing Screenshots & Documentation
+The `images/` folder contains comprehensive testing screenshots and documentation:
+- **Successful crawler run** - Screenshots showing the web crawler successfully extracting book data
+- **Successful scheduler run** - Screenshots demonstrating the change detection system working properly
+- **End-to-end workflow** - Complete testing flow with change logs and API responses
+- **API documentation** - Screenshots of the FastAPI Swagger UI and API endpoint testing results

+All testing has been completed and documented with visual proof of the system's functionality.

 ### 📚 Documentation Structure
 This project includes separate README files for each major component:
 - **`README_API.md`** - FastAPI REST API documentation and endpoints
 - **`README_DAEMON.md`** - Scheduler daemon setup and management
 - **`README.md`** - This main documentation file

+Here are the highlights of each part.
+For more details, visit the related README file:

 ### Part 1: Web Crawler